Rent vs. Buy: Different Rules For Divorce

 Keeping housing costs low and staying flexible helps while adjusting to a divorce

 The arguments for buying a home, or in this case, keeping a home, versus renting are meaningful.
-First of all, in most markets, over time the amount of money a person spends on rent is about the same as or less than the amount a homeowner spends on a mortgage.
+First of all, in most markets, the amount of money a person spends on rent over time is about the same or less than the amount a homeowner spends on a mortgage.
 When you first purchase a home, the mortgage payment covers mostly interest.
 As time passes, more of each payment goes toward paying down the balance or principal of the loan itself.
 So every mortgage payment is a form of savings because it increases the amount of your home that you own, known as the “equity” in your home.
 Renters are not able to build equity with their monthly payments.

 Also, if you have at least 20% equity in your home, you either have or can get a long-term fixed-rate mortgage (ideally 30 years), to ensure you will have the same payment month after month, year after year.
 This provides a sense of stability that a renter does not have.
 Rents are often increased every time the cost of living goes up.